SPLIT(1) General Commands Manual SPLIT(1)

 The file is split whenever an input line matches pattern, which is interpreted as an extended regular expression.
 The matching line will be the first line of the next output file.
 This option is incompatible with the -b and -l options.

 If additional arguments are specified, the first is used as the name of the input file which is to be split.
 If a second additional argument is specified, it is used as a prefix for the names of the files into which the file is split.
 In this case, each file into which the file is split is named by the prefix followed by a lexically ordered suffix using suffix_length characters in the range “a-z”.
-If -a is not specified, two letters are used as the suffix.
+If -a is not specified, two letters are used as the initial suffix.

 If the prefix argument is not specified, the file is split into lexically ordered files named with the prefix “x” and with suffixes as above.